import { StreamChat } from "stream-chat";

 It is possible to build request filters dynamically as of stream-chat@9.17.0.

-The default search sources keep FilterBuilder instances that allow for dynamic filter building at runtime.
+Default search sources include FilterBuilder instances for dynamic filter building.

 The default search sources count with at least one filter builder: